balderdashy/waterline-docs/queries/query-methods.md

 ##### Notes
 > Any string arguments passed must be the ID of the record.
-> This method can return a single record or an Array of records
+> This method can return a single record or an array of records.
-> If model not found and creation values are ommitted, it will get created with the supplied criteria values
+> If a model is not found and creation values are ommitted, it will get created with the supplied criteria values.
 >
 > **Warning**
 >